What is Blend and Extend Mortgage?

 Blended Mortgages vs HELOCs and Refinancing

-With all three options, you are still only able to borrow up to 80% of the value of your home.
+Access to Home Equity: Blended mortgages and refinancing only let you access your equity once rather than allow ongoing access that a HELOC provides.
+With all three options, you can still only borrow up to 80% of the value of your home.
 Your blended mortgage or a mortgage after a refinance can’t be for more than 80% of your home’s value.
 A HELOC on top of an existing mortgage can’t have a combined borrowing amount that’s more than 80% of your home’s value either.
 If you don't have an existing mortgage, then a HELOC on its own can't be for more than 65% of your home's value.

 Blended Mortgage Lenders